mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 This session will be focused on building MPI programs in C or Fortran.
 Python users can refer to [this page](https://orcd-docs.mit.edu/recipes/mpi4py/) for using the `mpi4py` package.

-Most MPI software need to be built from source codes.
+Most MPI software should be built from source codes.
 First, downloaded the package from the internet.
 A typycal building process is like this,
 ```
 ./configure CC=mpicc CXX=mpicxx --prefix=</path/to/your/installation>
 make
 make install
 ```
-Create an install directory in and add its full path after `--prefix=`.
-This is where the binaries will be located in.
+Create an install directory and add its full path after `--prefix=`.
+This is where the binaries will be saved.

-This type of MPI sotware include `Gromacs`, `Lammps`, `NWchem`, `OpenFOAM` and many others.
-Eevery sofware is different.
+Widely-used MPI sotware include `Gromacs`, `Lammps`, `NWchem`, `OpenFOAM` and many others.
+The building process of every sofware is not the same.
 Refer to its offical instalation guide for details.

 ???
 "Side note"
     Some MPI software are provided with prebuilt binaries only.
 In this case, download the binaries that are compatible with the `linux` OS and the `x86_64` CPU architecture.
-If possible, try to choose an OpenMPI version (that the binary was built with) as close as possible to that of a module on the cluser.
+If possible, try to choose an OpenMPI version, that the binary was built with, as close as possible to that of a module on the cluser.
 This type of MPI sotware includes `ORCA`.

 Spack is a popular tool to build many software packages systematically on clusters.
-It makes building processes easy in many cases.
+It makes building processes convinient in many cases.
 If you want to use Spack to build your software package on the cluster, refer to [this page](https://mit-orcd.github.io/orcd-docs-previews/PR/PR29/recipes/spack-basics/) for details.

 If you develop your MPI codes, the codes can be compiled and linked like this
 ```